0atman/noboilerplate/scripts/38-autism.md

 by Annie Kotowicz
 %% (pron. kuh-TOE-vitch) %%

-This is an eye-opening account of her self-discovery as one of the many diagnosed women with autism.
+This is an eye-opening account of her self-discovery as one of the many women with autism only diagnosed as an adult.

 Available at: <http://autisticbook.com/>